 In case you haven’t noticed, I’m a little bit obsessed with Guatemala.
-The people, the culture, the fact that they play music at 3am every night… I left a bit of my heart in this nation, and I challenge you to go there and say otherwise.
+The people, the culture, the fact that they play music at 3am on random street corners… I left a bit of my heart in this nation, and I challenge you to go there and say otherwise.

 A lot of people have never heard of Guatemala, and some who have think it’s part of Mexico.
 But if you know it, you’ll either have already visited, or be dying to go (or have already visited and be dying to return!).
 I’m yet to find someone who’s been to Guatemala and didn’t absolutely love it.
 I spent seven weeks in Guatemala last summer and you’ll find me expressing my adoration for the country at least three times a day.
 I get asked what is Guatemala known for all the time, and I always say that I think it’s got the strongest identity out of anywhere I have been.
 It’s certainly not an extension of Mexico.